mattbierner/beatsy-support/README.md

 # Beatsy

-Beatsy is an augmented reality music visualizer app for iOS.
+Beatsy is an augmented reality music visualizer app for iPhone and iPad.
 Distort real world surfaces using the beat of music.
-The app is [available for free on the app store][app].
+The app is [available for free on the App Store][app].

-This repo provides documentation on using Beatsy.
+This documentation covers the basics of using Beatsy.
 If you run into any issues or have any feature requests, you can also [file an issue][issues] here.

 ## Using the app